One of the best ways to describe past relationships is that they are haunting.

-The first thing you must do to rid yourself of these ghosts and start healing from past relationships is to identify who or what these troublesome spirits are.
+The first thing you must do to rid yourself of these ghosts and start feeling whole again after leaving past relationships is to identify who or what these troublesome spirits are.
 Begin by doing some close personal observation.
 Do you get agitated after being around a certain person?
 Is there a specific kind of phrase, comment, or interaction that sets you off?

 Often, these triggers have nothing to do with the current person or situation at all, but instead, are a result of hidden imbalances after a break-up or deterioration of a relationship.
 For example, if you were in a verbally abusive relationship with a spouse who constantly put you down, a mere suggestion on how to do something as simple as folding clothes or washing dishes can unnerve you.
 You might begin to feel out of control; like that ghost of a past relationship is haunting you all over again.

 One important thing to remember is that these triggers don’t have to define who you are, how strong you can be, and how far you have come.
-Triggers are your body’s natural responses to past pain, and their purpose is to let you know you have trapped emotions that need to be dealt with.
+Triggers are your body’s natural responses to past hurts, and their purpose is to let you know you have trapped emotions waiting to be dealt with.
 Thankfully, the answers you need to deal with them are already stored in your subconscious mind; all you need to do is access them.